mvarbichki/simple-crypto-fastapi-wallet/README.md

 The database is located in the railway.app.
 The app is deployed on deta.sh and can be tested here: https://ctotbg.deta.dev/docs#/

-DB tables are truncate daily (at 23:59 GMT+2) by tables_cleaning_script.py via Windows Task Scheduler to prevent the database from overflowing.
+DB tables are truncate daily (at 23:59 GMT+2) by tables_cleaning_script.py via Windows Task Scheduler to keep app clean for testing purposes.